Cars brands and logos that start with K

 Keller Logo

-Huntsville (USA) was the birthplace in 1947 of Keller Motors Corporation, which had a short but colorful industrial life.
+Huntsville (USA) was the birthplace of Keller Motors Corporation in 1947, which had a short but colorful industrial life.
 It was based on Bobbi Motor Car Corp, originally a project of this company.
-Its president was Williams, who was succeeded by George D. Keller in early 1947.
-The Keller car, which was a restyling of the Bobbi-Kar, became the trademark of the brand.
+Its president was Williams, whom George D. Keller succeeded in early 1947.
+The Keller car, a restyling of the Bobbi-Kar, became the brand’s trademark.
 The world saw 18 copies of this model.
 The premature death of George D. Keller in 1950 led to the closure of production.

 Kish Khodro